2019 Judicial Compensation Commission

 In accordance with this obligation, the provincial Judicial Compensation Act, S.B.C.
 2003, c.
 59 (“Act”) requires the appointment of an independent commission every three years to consider and report on all matters respecting the remuneration, allowances and benefits of provincial court judges and judicial justices.
 In 2015, the Act was amended to merge the provincial court judges and the judicial justices compensation commissions into a single Judicial Compensation Commission.
 The 2016 Judicial Compensation Commission was the first commission after this legislative change.

-The 2019 Judicial Compensation Commission reviewed and made recommendations concerning the compensation (salaries and benefits) for provincial court judges and judicial justices for the period of April 1, 2020 to March 31, 2023 and delivered its final report to the Attorney General on October 24, 2019.
+The 2019 Judicial Compensation Commission reviewed and made recommendations concerning the compensation (salaries and benefits) for provincial court judges and judicial justices for the period of April 1, 2020 to March 31, 2023 and delivered its final report (PDF, 427KB) to the Attorney General on October 24, 2019.
 On November 20, 2019, the Attorney General tabled the report in the Legislative Assembly.

 The following Commissioners were appointed to the 2019 Judicial Compensation Commission: